Asset Processor Service

 2. Worker → Receives notification via SignalR

-3. Worker → Claims job via POST /api/thumbnail-jobs/dequeue
+3. Worker → Claims job via POST /thumbnail-jobs/dequeue

-4. Worker → Downloads model file from API
+5. Worker → Downloads asset files from API

-5. Worker → Loads and normalizes 3D model with Three.js
+6. Worker → Loads and normalizes asset (3D model / sphere geometry / audio)

 Configuration